-Research around the world has found that rigid/dominant views about masculinity are linked in men with problems including homophobia, transphobia, sexual and physical violence against women, violence against other men, bullying, substance abuse, risky driving, and behaviors that increase risk for sexually transmitted infections.
-Masculinity norms which say that men should be tough and invulnerable are also linked with men’s lesser use of health care (including for mental health, injuries, cancer screening and HIV testing).
-In the U.S., men die years earlier than women of similar backgrounds, largely due to their higher rates of risky behaviors and lower rates of health-protective behaviors – patterns of behavior that are often linked with how men show their masculinity.
-Men’s enactment and experience of masculinity is also affected by other identities they hold, such as their race/ethnicity, sexual orientation, gender identity, and socioeconomic status.
+Research around the world has found that rigid or dominant views about masculinity are linked in men with problems such as homophobia, transphobia, violence against people of all genders, bullying, substance abuse, risky driving, risky sexual behaviors, less participation in child care and housework, and less support for gender equality.
+Men who believe they have to be stoic and tough are also less likely to seek care for their physical or mental health needs.
+In the U.S., men die years earlier than women of similar backgrounds, largely due to their higher rates of risky behaviors and lower rates of health-protective behaviors – which are often linked with how they show their masculinity.
+Men’s experience of masculinity is also shaped by other identities they hold, like their race/ethnicity, sexual orientation and socioeconomic status.

 Also, when “masculinity” is defined by its contrast to a less-valued, stereotypical “femininity,” and when being gay is seen as being “like a girl” – which is supposedly one of the worst things a guy can be – it fuels homophobia and transphobia, which in turn foster problems for LGBTQQIA folks including substance abuse, depression, suicide, school dropout, and experience of bullying and violence.
 Homophobia isn’t only a “gay people’s problem,” insofar as straight boys and men often go to great lengths to not “seem” gay.